GSA/digital-strategy/readme.md

 Additional Resources
 --------------------

-Please feel free to use the project wiki to share any additional resources related to the project.
+Please feel free to use the project wiki to share any additional resources related to the project including [example usage (in PHP)](https://github.com/GSA/digital-strategy/wiki/Example-Usage-in-PHP).